-- (a) proper accounting records have been kept by the Company as far as appears from our examination of those records; and - (b) the financial statements on pages 9 to 22: - (i) comply with generally accepted accounting practice in New Zealand; and - (ii) give a true and fair view of the financial position of the Company and Group as at 31 December 2004 and its financial performance and cash flows for the year ended on that date.
+- (a) proper accounting records have been kept by the Company as far as appears from our examination of those records; and - (b) the financial statements on pages 11 to 24: - (i) comply with generally accepted accounting practice in New Zealand; and - (ii) give a true and fair view of the financial position of the Company and Group as at 31 December 2005 and their financial performance and cash flows for the year ended on that date.

-Our audit was completed on 30 March 2005 and our unqualified opinion is expressed as at that date.
+Our audit was completed on 20 March 2006 and our unqualified opinion is expressed as at that date.

-Chartered Accountants
+Chartered Accountants Auckland